Approximately 60% of water that is consumed is converted to Greywater.

 Sources of Greywater

-By defination all greywater is waste water, but not all waste water is greywater.
-Some definitions include the water sourced from various kitchen appliances while the others don’t.
+By definition, all greywater is wastewater, but not all wastewater is greywater.
+Some definitions include the water sourced from various kitchen appliances, while others don’t.

 Some common sources of greywater are: